Sardargarh Bantva

-Sardargardh and Bantva were princely states.
-Founded in 1733 by Khan Shri Sherzamankhanji Babi youngest son of Nawab Saheb Salabat Muhammadkhan Babi of Junagadh State, on the Kathiawar peninsula in Gujarat, India, they had an area of approximately 186 km^{2}, and contained 13 primarily Muslim villages.
+Sardargardh Bantva was a princely state of India.
+Founded in 1733 by Khan Shri Sherzamankhanji Babi, the youngest son of Nawab Saheb Salabat Muhammadkhan Babi of Junagadh State, on the Kathiawar peninsula in Gujarat, India, they had an area of approximately 186 km^{2}, and contained 13 mostly Muslim villages.
 It was a non-salute state.

-Upon independence in 1947, the princely states were forced to join either India or Pakistan.
-Sardargardh Bantva acceded to Pakistan in September 1947, and then rescinded the accession and re-acceded to India on 15 February 1948.
-The last ruler was Khan Shri Hussain Yavarkhanji Babi.
+Upon the independence and partition of British India in August 1947, the princely states (which were not British) had the choice of joining either India or Pakistan or remaining independent.
+The decision in September 1947 of the ruling prince of Junagadh, Muhammad Mahabat Khan III, to accede his dominions as princely states of Pakistan led to a crisis, as most of his subjects were Hindus.
+In February 1948 came the Annexation of Junagadh, Bantva Manavadar, and Sardargadh Bantva by India, following a referendum.
+The last local ruler was Khan Shri Hussain Yavarkhanji Babi.